canonical/microceph/docs/explanation/cluster-cfg.rst

 Implementation
 --------------
-MicroCeph cluster config subcommands rely on `ceph config` as the single source of truth for config values and for getting/setting the configs.
+MicroCeph cluster config subcommands rely on ``ceph config`` as the single source of truth for config values and for getting/setting the configs.
 After updating (setting/resetting) a config value, a restart request is sent to other hosts on the MicroCeph cluster for restarting particular daemons.
 This is done for the change to take effect.

-In a multinode MicroCeph cluster, restarting the daemons is done cautiously in a synchronous manner to prevent cluster outage.
+In a multi-node MicroCeph cluster, restarting the daemons is done cautiously in a synchronous manner to prevent cluster outage.
 The flow diagram below explains the order of execution.

 .. figure:: assets/flow.jpg

-  Execution flow of config set/reset commands in multinode MicroCeph deployment
+  Execution flow of config set/reset commands in multi-node MicroCeph deployment